Open letter to our readers

 We heard via Twitter the following morning he had left – no direct message to either myself or anyone else, just announced via socials.

-That happens – we see people at various points in their life come and join us, some leave in certain ways, not all perfectly.
+That happens – we see people at various points in their life come and join us, some leave-in certain ways, not all perfect.

 Around the subject of the site being behind a paywall therefore everyone who contributes to it should be paid – in an ideal world, 100% agree.
 And I would like to think that we move closer to that ideal world each month given that we have doubled our freelance budget in the last 12 weeks and that will continue to be the case the more members and clients we attract.

 Everyone started writing for free – including myself – and we have grown together and my philosophy of rewarding the people who have been with us through the hard times is valid.
 I haven’t accepted freelancers from outside our group as that would be unfair to those who have worked so hard to help us grow from within.
 Recently, we have made two external appointments who are important for us to continue to grow and our team, in general, are excited to have them with us.